ibm-cloud-architecture/refarch-kc/docs/prepare-ibm-cloud.md

 ##  Event Streams Service on IBM Cloud

-To provision your service, go to the IBM Cloud Catalog and search for `Event Stream`.
+To provision your service, go to the IBM Cloud Catalog and search for `Event Streams`.
 It is in the Integration category.
 Create the service and specify a name, a region, and a space.

 * In the service credentials create new credentials to get the Kafka brokers list, the admim URL and the api_key needed to authenticate the consumers or producers.
  ![](./IES-IC-credentials.png)